 I also find that Living a Life of Writing needs a post about twice a week, whereas my blog about Transylvania, Romania, needs to be updated with a post almost each day, with links to other websites and blogs.
 Both are in niche markets, but this doesn’t mean that they can’t earn money or that they can’t be successful.

 I have learned that a blog takes teamwork and effort to be successful and we all have our strong points.
 For a while, writing a blog post was the easiest thing for me, but it did cause writer’s block when it came to my other projects, because it focused my efforts on one thing.
 A blog is hard work, sometimes coming close to a full time job, and there are few individual bloggers out there, it is the more successful ones which have over time learned to work as a team.
 That being said, a blog is something I have a commitment to, as do my teammates.
 Blogging is hard, but when you have support from the people around you, it becomes easier.
 In addition to this, getting the proper web hosting provider is essential for making your blog a success.
+There are loads of web hosting providers that you can use, for example, you could check out something like https://www.hostiserver.com/, however, there are loads of others that you could use.
+It all depends on what you want it for, as there are multiple providers that provide different types of services.
 If you are trying to write your own blog or are trying to host websites for third parties, then it might be worthwhile checking out something like Certa Hosting.
 This type of web hosting makes it easier for you to host websites on behalf of third parties.
 You can use this as an alternative idea if you are considering web hosting.

 This factor doesn’t mean that the blog is any less personal.
 A blog doesn’t mean that it is something that another person might read, and there comes a point when I feel burned out about writing and creating– and this is where “writer’s block” comes in.
 It is not a block, but rather more of a burn out.I can write 500 words a day, but if it’s all on a blog post, I’m not going to be able to write another 500 if I don’t have the time.
 It is not to say there aren’t things that can be updated on a blog, but there are a lot of other things which go on behind the scenes to make the blogs work for my readers.